 Satisfactory Academic Progress

-Federal regulations and Rocky Mountain College policy require students to maintain satisfactory academic progress (SAP) toward a degree.
-All federal and institutional scholarship, grant, loan, and work study programs are covered by this policy.
-Students currently enrolled and re-admits are subject to SAP measurement.
+Federal regulations and Rocky Mountain College policy require students to maintain satisfactory academic progress toward a degree.
 New students, including transfer students, while subject to SAP, are not measured for satisfactory progress until grades have been posted for the first term of attendance at RMC.
 The following standards represent the minimum performance requirements to receive financial assistance and do not necessarily coincide with academic program requirements.

 Students must maintain a cumulative GPA of at least 2.00.
 Students must meet this qualitative standard in addition to the quantitative standards below.

-Students must complete at least 67 percent of all credits attempted.
+Students must complete at least 67% of all credits attempted.
 Pace is measured by dividing the cumulative number of earned credit hours by the cumulative number of credit hours the student has attempted at the end of each academic period.
-Attempted credits are determined based on a student's credit load at the end of the drop/add period for each term.
+Attempted credits are described by the number of credits at the end of the drop/add period for each term.

 Federal regulations state undergraduate students must complete their degree objective within 150 percent of the published length of the educational program.
 For example, a student enrolled in a bachelor's degree program requiring 120 semester credits in order to graduate could attempt up to 180 credits before federal student financial aid would be terminated.